TristanoSuriani/jadeval/README.md

 In this example the customer's age, his salary and the presence of previous breaches are the facts that are used to take the decision and 'approve loan' is the response.

-[Jadeval Decisions Language](docs/Decisions.md) allows to define this decision in almost plain English:
+[Jadeval Decision Language](docs/Decision.md) allows to define this decision in almost plain English:
 ~~~~
 when customerAge >= 18 and hisSalary >= 40000 and foundPreviousBreaches is false then APPROVE_LOAN
 ~~~~